oro-oss/houl/README.md

 -------- | --------------------------------------------------------
-input    | Path to source directory output   | Path to destination directory taskFile | Path to task file that is described in the later section preset   | Package name or directory to preset rules    | Specify how to transform source files
+input    | Path to source directory output   | Path to destination directory exclude  | Glob pattern of files that will be ignored from input taskFile | Path to task file that is described in the later section preset   | Package name or directory to preset rules    | Specify how to transform source files